SERENYX LEAGUE

 14.2 Match Chat Authority

-15. RULE UPDATES & PLAYER RESPONSIBILITY
+16. RULE UPDATES, AMENDMENTS & PLAYER RESPONSIBILITY

-15.1 Rule Changes
+16.1 Rule Changes

-Serenyx League may modify rules at any time.
+Serenyx League may modify or clarify rules at any time.
+Changes are effective immediately upon publication unless stated otherwise.

-15.2 Player Responsibility
+16.2 Player Responsibility

-All participants are responsible for:
+All players, teams, managers, and coaches are responsible for:

 - Staying informed of current rules